cfsloth/informationManagement/README.md

 - Using JavaFX just for trying
 - Using the MVC (Model - Viewer - Controller) pattern
 - Start implementing other object oriented pattern
-- Start using teste library like jUnit
+- Start using a test library like jUnit